 Andrew W. Lo is the Charles E. and Susan T. Harris Professor at the MIT Sloan School of Management, the director of MIT’s Laboratory for Financial Engineering, a principal investigator at MIT’s Computer Science and Artificial Intelligence Lab, and an external professor at the Santa Fe Institute.
 He received a B.A. in economics from Yale University in 1980, and an A.M. and Ph.D. in economics from Harvard University in 1984.

-He is also chairman and chief investment strategist of AlphaSimplex Group, LLC, a member of the Board of Overseers for Beth Israel Deaconess Medical Center, a board member of Roivant Sciences and the MIT Whitehead Institute for Biomedical Research, and an advisory board member for the Federal Reserve Bank of New York, the U.S. Commodity Futures Trading Commission, and the U.S. Securities Exchange Commission.
+Lo is also a research associate of the National Bureau of Economic Research, a member of the Board of Overseers at Beth Israel Deaconess Medical Center and the Board on Mathematical Sciences and Their Applications at the National Academy of Sciences, a board member of Roivant Sciences and the Whitehead Institute for Biomedical Research, and a member of advisory committees at the Federal Reserve Bank of New York and FINRA.